-In a medium bowl, whisk together eggs, pumpkin, oil and buttermilk until smooth and blended.
+In a medium bowl, whisk the eggs, pumpkin, oil, and buttermilk together until smooth and blended.

-In a large mixing bowl, whisk together flour, sugar, brown sugar, baking powder, baking soda, salt, cinnamon, pie spice, nutmeg and ground ginger.
+In a large mixing bowl, whisk the flour, sugar, brown sugar, baking powder, baking soda, salt, cinnamon, pie spice, nutmeg and ground ginger together.

 Add oats and stir to incorporate.